A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Entanglement Distribution via Adaptive Execution

 \subsection{\bf Swapping Layer: Real-Time Plan Execution}

-The previous layer generates static/offline generation plans, which are then executed in the network by the Swapping Layer, adapting dynamically to real-time variations in entanglement availability resulting from stochastic generation and decoherence.
+The previous layer generates static generation plans, which the Swapping Layer then executes within the network, dynamically adapting to real-time variations in entanglement availability due to stochastic generation and decoherence.

 \softpara{Motivation for Adaptive Real-Time Execution.} We note that the swapping trees created by the previous layer are based on the expected success of swapping and purification operations, and thus, only guarantee {\em expected} performance.
 However, in practice, one "branch" of a swapping tree may complete far earlier than the other, forcing unexpectedly early EPs to wait in memory longer than anticipated.
-During this wait, EP fidelity may degrade or the EP may even become unusable, reducing overall efficiency and success rate.
+During this wait, EP fidelity may degrade, or the EP may even become unusable, reducing overall efficiency and success rate.
 Adaptive execution seeks to minimize such mismatches.
-Below, we begin by discussing our adaptive execution approach for a single swapping tree, and then discuss how it can be extended to multiple swapping trees or level-based structures.
+Below, we begin by discussing our adaptive execution approach for a single swapping tree and then extend it to broader contexts (e.g., with purification).

 \para{Adaptive Swapping over a Single Swapping Tree.} At runtime, the Swapping Layer essentially adapts a swapping tree (created by the {\tt DE-Layer}) by determining the best ''swapping order'' (based on the current network state and entanglement availability in \get)---while still keeping the entanglement route unchanged.\footnote{More sophisticated strategies that allow real-time adaptation of the {\em route} also---are deferred to future work.} The tree structure may evolve dynamically at runtime, while the default swapping tree provided by the DE-Layer serves both as a fallback configuration—used when no adaptive swapping decision is feasible—and as a baseline for guiding link-EP generation.